 - Influenza (Flu) Vaccine (Inactivated or Recombinant): What You Need to Know (Centers for Disease Control and Prevention) - PDF

-- Should I Get a Flu Shot?
+- Should People With Cancer Get a Flu Shot?
 (American Cancer Society)

 - Swine Influenza (Swine Flu) in Pigs (Centers for Disease Control and Prevention) Also in Spanish